-The Coronavirus (COVID-19) pandemic could persist for a prolonged period

-The global COVID-19 pandemic has resulted in social and economic disruption and had a resultant impact on the mining and exploration industries and capital markets.
-The pandemic could result in adverse exploration and development results due to workforce reductions, supply and/or demand interruptions, travel restrictions and downturn in new equity and debt financings for mining projects.
+The Coronavirus (COVID-19) pandemic could persist for a prolonged period restrictions and downturn in new equity and debt financings for mining projects.
 The Company's management, contractors and suppliers could be affected by contagious diseases, including the coronavirus, that could result in a reduction in its workforce due to illness or quarantine, critical supply disruptions, transportation and travel restrictions, and other factors beyond its control.
 These and other factors could negatively affect its business in complex ways, which are difficult or impossible to predict.